 Tone

-- This site is about content.
 The goal is to present the story of Multics for people interested in the system's history, especially Multicians.
-Humor is OK but excess is not.

-- Aim for an informal, yet accurate tone.
+Aim for an informal, yet accurate tone.

-- Clearly mark individual opinion and distinguish from verified fact.
-Prefer first-hand accounts of individual experience.
+Clearly mark individual opinion and distinguish from verified fact.

-- Present consistent look and feel.
+Present consistent look and feel.

 - Appearance should be polished but not glitzy.

-- No gratuitous animation, sound, background, etc.
+- Avoid gratuitous animation, sound, background, etc.

 -